 What is a Birth Plan (and do I need one)?

-Instead, think of it as an outline of your best case scenarios.
+Think of your birth plan as an outline of your best case scenarios.
 Where you’d end up if everything went just the way you’re hoping.

-You can also ask them if their colleagues will similarly support your birth plan.
+While reviewing your wishes, ask your provider if their colleagues will similarly support your birth plan.
 In most group practices, you don’t know who your doctor or midwife will be until you go into labor.
 That’s ok!
 You’ll discuss your birth plan when you meet the on-call doctor at your birth.

-Your birth plan is also a 1-pager for your Labor & Delivery nurse(s) on baby day.
+Your birth plan is also a cheat sheet for your Labor & Delivery nurse(s) on baby day.
 Your care team at the hospital should actively ask you about your birth plan.
-Show it to them, go over it together and ask her to hang it on the white board in your labor room.
+Show it to them, go over it together and ask them to hang it on the white board in your labor room.

 Want to write a birth plan together?
 Learn more in a 1-1 session with Barb.